antonioerh/doit-task-manager/README.md

 A task management web application.

 ## Description:
-"Doit" is a web-based task management application I built to help users organize their daily lives efficiently.
+Doit is a web-based task management application that allows users to create, track, and complete their daily tasks efficiently.

 ## Built with
 - ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)